smr-dalli/ai-strive-exercises/M4/d2/readme.md

 1. What is the missing datatype used in pandas?

-Ans: np.NaN,empty strings and constants.
+  Ans. np.NaN,empty strings and constants.

 2. How to replace all occurences of the value 9999 to missing in pandas?
 Ans: Replace the 9999 to np.NaN